SCPR/kpcc-data-team/data/la-county-voter-turnout-historic/README.md

 * Registered voters not available for elections between 1942 and 1958.

 * Turnout figures not available for elections between 1942 and 1950; the 1954 midterm primary ; the 1958 midterm primary.

+* Updated after the 2016 primary.
+Here as both a csv and xlsx file.
+Files are otherwise identical but Excel has the formulas.